SeanHwangG/test/software/design-pattern.md

 * Dependency inversion principle
 * Defines an interface for creating an object that defer instantiation to subclasses
 * User expectation yields multiple, related objects
+* [+] Flexibility → Different subtypes of objects from same class at runtime

 | Type     | Description                                                                            |
 | -------- | -------------------------------------------------------------------------------------- |